Nakamura in Kanji, Katakana and Hiragana - Zangyo-Ninja

 Hasebe in Kanji, Katakana and Hiragana - Zangyo-Ninja

-Hasebe is one of the surnames used for people’s names.
+Hello, Mr. Hasebe.
+This is an explanation of the origin of the surname Hasebe, which is shared by your ancestors and friends.
 The most widely accepted theory regarding the origin of this surname is that it was given to people who managed the land allotted for the livelihood of Emperor Yūryaku (c.
-456–479 AD) or who served at the Imperial Palace performing duties such as guarding … Read More
+456–479 AD) … Read More

 vector